ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/primary-license.md

 **Parameters**

 `dlsInfo`: The struct DMDLSConnectionParameters with customized settings.
-`listener`: The delegate to handle callback when license server returns.
+`listener`: The delegate to handle callback when the license server returns.

 **Code Snippet**